TOAST-DOCS/Network-Flow-Log/en/console-guide.md

 * Collection Item: Select an item to collect.
 If basic item is selected, only required items are collected and logged in files.
 More items can be selected in custom items.
 For supported items, see Statistics Information Items in [Flow Log Overview](/Network/Flow%20Log/en/overview/).
 * File Storage Path: Currently, only Object Storage is supported.
 For **Object Storage**, enter the OBS endpoint, AUTH_tenant, container, and path at once.
     * {OBS_https_endpoint}/{AUTH_OBS_TENANT}/{Container}/{Path}
-    * For example, if the OBS https endpoint is `https://api-storage.cloud.toast.com/v1,` the AUTH_OBS_TENANT is `AUTH_e670167936434f85a03694184000ffe6`, the Container is named `flowlog_container`, and the desired save path is `example/my/folder,` then File Storage Path you need to enter would look like as below.
+        * For example, if your OBS https endpoint is `https://kr1-api-object-storage.nhncloudservice.com/v1`, your AUTH_OBS_TENANT is `AUTH_e670167936434f85a03694184000ffe6`, your Container name is `flowlog_container`, and your desired save path is `example/my/folder`, the file save path would look like this

-    * Example File Storage Path: https://api-storage.cloud.toast.com/v1/AUTH_e670167936434f85a03694184000ffe6/flowlog_container/example/my/folder
+    * Example File Storage Path: https://kr1-api-object-storage.nhncloudservice.com/v1/AUTH_e670167936434f85a03694184000ffe6/flowlog_container/example/my/folder

 > [Caution] If the container specified does not exist in Object Storage, or if permissions are not set correctly, the flow log enters an error state.
 You can see the error by hovering over the status on the Flow Log List screen.